varad6771/acses_website/README.md

 # ACSES
-This website of ACSES, event under KIT's COEK
+This website was created for ACSES (departmental committee), as part of an event in my second year of college.
+As such, it is an extremely rough piece of work done in a matter of 5 hours.